Squirrels will frequently make nests in attics, destroy gardens or other landscaping. Unfortunately, they also love to chew on electrical wires.

 How To Make A Hot Pepper Spray To Stop Squirrels From Chewing Wires

-Making your own hot pepper spray is easy and effective.
+Making your hot pepper spray is easy and effective.
 I like using really hot peppers such as Ghost Peppers or Carolina Reapers.
-If you cannot find them in you local store you can try Cayenne peppers.
+If you cannot find them in your local store you can try Cayenne peppers.
 You don’t need to get complicated with this at all.
-Just chop your peppers with the seeds and put into a spray bottle with water.
+Just chop your peppers with the seeds and put them into a spray bottle with water.
 It’s that simple and effective.

 Below is a hot pepper spray for squirrels recipe.